 Push & turn vial

 Figure 2.
 Terpene results.
-The table shows the variation from the mean terpene percent of the 19 package group for each package type.
-Values in red were below the mean moisture percent of the entire group for that time period while values in black had a mean moisture above the group mean for that time period
+The table shows the variation from the mean terpene percent of the 11 package group for each package type.
+Values in red were below the mean moisture percent of the entire group for that time period while values in black had a mean moisture above the group mean for that time period.

 Cannabis is a volatile product.
-Preservation of terpenes along with THC and moisture content over eight, sixteen even twenty four weeks of storage is critical to delivering a viable product to customers.
+Preservation of terpene content over eight, sixteen even twenty four weeks of storage is critical to delivering a viable product to customers.
 The packaging selected, along with correct application, determines the shelf life of the product.

 We found that many of the commonly used cannabis packages do not perform satisfactorily and are poor choices for product preservation over time.